Khev/swarmalators/1D/on-ring/regular/README.md

-Source code for simulations / calculation for paper [Collective behavior of swarmalators on a 1D ring](https://arxiv.org/abs/2108.06901)
+Source code for simulations / calculations for [Collective behavior of swarmalators on a 1D ring](https://arxiv.org/abs/2108.06901)